 There are several ways to go from Bangkok to Pakse – combining overnight trains, songthaews and buses, plus a tuk-tuk or the simplest way – a through bus, and of course, if you’re in a hurry, there’s always a flight for part of the way!

-The Easiest Way to go from Bangkok to Pakse
+The Easiest Way to Go from Bangkok to Pakse

-The easiest way to go from Bangkok to Pakse is to take an overnight bus that leaves Bangkok Mochit Station at 1900 and arrives into Pakse at 0700 the following morning.
-This bus service means you stay on the same bus, go through immigration at the Laos border and get back on the same bus.
+The easiest way to go from Bangkok to Pakse is to take an overnight bus that leaves Bangkok Mochit Station at 1900 and arrives in Pakse at 0700 the following morning.
+This bus service means you stay on the same bus, go through immigration at the Laos border, and get back on the same bus.
 The bus is NOT a sleeper bus but does have decent legroom.
 This is also the cheapest way to go from Bangkok to Pakse.
 You can book the bus from Bangkok to Pakse online here.

-If you don’t like overnight buses, then you can take a 3 part journey, but this does involve an overnight train (which we love!)
+If you don’t like overnight buses, then you can take a 3-part journey, but this does involve an overnight train (which we love!)

 The SLOW COMFORTABLE WAY to go from Bangkok to Pakse

-We’ll split the journey into 3 parts.
+We’ll split the journey to Pakse into 3 parts.

 - Bangkok to Ubon Ratchathani